Chief of Law Enforcement Operations James Rankine

-Colonel James Rankine joined the Lee County Sheriff’s Office in 2017 following more than three decades of experience as a Police Officer, Criminal Investigator, and FBI Special Agent.
-Prior to his current assignment, he served as the Executive Officer to the Sheriff and Undersheriff.
-He currently serves as the Colonel of the Law Enforcement Bureau which oversees all patrol and criminal investigative operations.
+Chief James Rankine joined the Lee County Sheriff’s Office in 2017 following more than three decades of experience as a Police Officer, Criminal Investigator, and FBI Special Agent.
+Prior to his role as Colonel, he served as the Executive Officer to the Sheriff and Undersheriff.
+He currently serves as the Chief of Law Enforcement Operations.

-Colonel Rankine’s public service dates back to 1983 where he served the United States Army as a Military Police Officer and Army Criminal Investigation Division (CID) Special Agent.
-During his six years of active service, Colonel Rankine served overseas, in a domestic based Rapid Deployment Force, and as a member of the Secretary of Defense’s security detail.
-Colonel Rankine left the Army in 1989, but returned two years later in support of Operation Desert Storm.
+Chief Rankine’s public service dates back to 1983 where he served the United States Army as a Military Police Officer and Army Criminal Investigation Division (CID) Special Agent.
+During his six years of active service, Chief Rankine served overseas, in a domestic based Rapid Deployment Force, and as a member of the Secretary of Defense’s security detail.
+Chief Rankine left the Army in 1989, but returned two years later in support of Operation Desert Storm.

-In addition to his duties in Washington, Colonel Rankine served as the Agent in Charge of the Fort Myers, Naples, and Sarasota offices of the FBI.
-In an area encompassing nine counties of Southwest Florida, Colonel Rankine managed more than 200 criminal and national security investigations with local, national, and international components.
+In addition to his duties in Washington, Chief Rankine served as the Agent in Charge of the Fort Myers, Naples, and Sarasota offices of the FBI.
+In an area encompassing nine counties of Southwest Florida, Chief Rankine managed more than 200 criminal and national security investigations with local, national, and international components.

 Chief Rankine’s education includes an Associate Degree in Law Enforcement from El Paso Community College, a Bachelor’s Degree in Criminal Justice from the University of Texas, and a Graduate Certificate in Forensic Psychophysiology from the National Center for Credibility Assessment in Fort Jackson, South Carolina.